 How to Take Identity Theft Protection to the Next Level

 We hope that helps you during your hunt for cybersecurity!
-And before you go, don’t forget about OneRep’s automatic removal tool.
-OneRep removes your information from people search sites by scanning 103 data brokers to check how many sites have exposed your personal data.
+And before you go, don’t forget about OneRep automatic removal tool.
+OneRep removes your information from people search sites by scanning 191 data brokers to check how many sites have exposed your personal data.

 Once we locate your data, we can remove it from all of the data brokers for you with a multi-step “opt-out” procedure.
-And if the website fails to remove your data, OneRep will continue to pester them until they do.
+And if the website fails to remove your data, OneRep will continue to send automatic opt-out requests on your behalf.

-Better yet, OneRep will continue to monitor the web for more information to remove.
+Better yet, OneRep will keep monitor the web for more information to remove.
 Even the best identity theft protection services aren’t clearing your personal information off of people search sites — but with OneRep, you can rest assured that your private information is protected from such exposure.